 Every cleaning process is based on the Sinner’s Circle which illustrates the mechanism of action for cleaning and disinfection processes as a circle with four interdependent sectors representing mechanical action, chemicals, temperature and time.

 Within the cleaning process, the individual sectors can be adjusted but their total needs to remain the same.
-To ensure the perfect interplay of the four factors and thus achieve excellent cleaning results combined with the efficient use of resources, it is important that the laboratory glassware washer is equipped with state of the art mechanical components and innovative features which allow for sufficient settings and programming capabilities.
+To ensure the perfect interplay of the four factors and thus achieve excellent cleaning results combined with the efficient use of resources, it is important that the laboratory glassware washer is equipped with state-of-the-art mechanical components and innovative features which allow for sufficient settings and programming capabilities.
 An example is the circulation pump, the heart of every glassware washer.
 A standard circulation pump constantly operates at the same speed no matter how much cleaning power is needed.
 However, a variable speed pump automatically adjusts to the different program stages and needs, which allows for optimum cleaning results while also reducing water and energy consumption.
-An overall improved water efficiency when using laboratory glassware washers automatically results in an optimized use of cleaning agents which are required in the cleaning process.
+An overall improved water efficiency when using laboratory glassware washers automatically results in optimized use of cleaning agents which are required in the cleaning process.
 Since cleaning agents are a recurring cost factor, it is important to look at ways to reduce the consumption to save money throughout the lifetime of the equipment.

 Cleaning Agents and Pumps

 When choosing a lab washer, the cleaning agents needed for each program cycle have to be selected too.
-For cleaning glassware in a lab washer, a lab grade detergent and neutralizer are needed.
-For some applications like petroleum an additional chemical like an emuslifier might be needed.
+For cleaning glassware in a lab washer, a lab-grade detergent and neutralizer are needed.
+For some applications like petroleum, an additional chemical like an emulsifier might be needed.
 The detergent can be in powder or liquid form.
 Generally, the powder detergent is added to a dosing compartment which is integrated in the door, whereas liquid detergent is pumped in with dosing pumps.
 Small lab washers often use peristaltic pumps for the dosing of smaller quantities, whereas larger machines often are equipped with bellows pumps or membrane pumps.
 The advantage of using liquid detergent is predominantly that the required quantity can be dosed automatically depending on the selected program.
 This avoids manual under- or overdosing.
-In this case, the lab washer should be equipped with a dosage monitoring system which can be used to control whether dosage is performed (flow control) or the level of the dose applied (quantity control).
-In addition, there are also minimum quantity controls which measure the fill level of the canister and emit a signal or warning if the remaining quantity of detergent is too low.
+In this case, the lab washer should be equipped with a dosage monitoring system that can be used to control whether the dosage is performed (flow control) or the level of the dose applied (quantity control).
+In addition, there are also minimum quantity controls that measure the fill level of the canister and emit a signal or warning if the remaining quantity of detergent is too low.
 In regards to the available space for the lab washer, there needs to be room for at least two 5L or 10L canisters at the side of the washer.
 This can be in a side cabinet attached to the washer or, in case the washer is integrated into casework, under the sink next to the washer.

 Some lab washers are equipped with a dryer, which ensures that the ambient air is taken in, heated up and blown into the wash chamber to dry the glassware from the outside as well as inside.
 This requires filtration of the room air taken in, which is done with high-efficiency particle air filters called HEPA filter.
 For convenience or also if space is limited, it is recommended to choose a washer with integrated active hot-air drying to eliminate the need of additional equipment in form of drying ovens or to eliminate additional valuable space needed for letting the glassware dry on shelves.
 Note: narrow-necked glassware will not dry without the lab washer having a hot-air drying function.

 Flexible programming capabilities ensure the right temperature and time settings for any application from cleaning to disinfection or even pasteurization.
 For example, typical laboratory glassware with medium soiling can be cleaned at a temperature of 75 degrees Celsius with a holding time of 3 minutes.
-Plastic lab ware which is not that temperature resistant may need a lower temperature with a longer holding time instead.
+Plastic labware which is not that temperature resistant may need a lower temperature with a longer holding time instead.
 That shows how these two factors interact with each other.
 A standard program cycle for critical research applications takes about 30 to 45 minutes.
 Depending on the application and soiling, a program cycle could be reduced to only 20 minutes.